 -I know that a lot of us have made choices to live differently in the past few weeks, and this post illustrates some of those common goals so beautifully.

-2 teaspoons loose chamomile tea, or 2 chamomile tea bags
+- 2 teaspoons loose chamomile tea or 2 tea bags

 - ½ cup boiling water